A China air pollution study that was sensationalized in the Western press and local expat media in 2017 has since been

 After making a comeback in the UK in recent years, experts have warned that residential wood burning stoves are also disastrous to our health.
 The Mayor of London has launched a campaign to ban the practice to tackle air pollution.

-In 2017 China has begun to invest heavily to switch from coal-fired heating systems to natural gas and other cleaner energies.
+In 2017 China began to invest heavily to switch from coal-fired heating systems to natural gas and other cleaner energies.

 In an online report by the University of Chicago to announce the launch of the China air pollution study it was also acknowledged that "Since the earlier paper, China has increased its efforts to confront its air pollution challenge.
 China is switching its primary source of heating from coal-fired boilers to gas-fired or electric units, and it has shut down many polluting plants.
 The consequence is that particulate air pollution in some of China’s most polluted cities, such as Beijing, has improved significantly."